Are you looking to build a better workplace? To create the kind of culture you want (and others need)?

 The highly-acclaimed, practical guide for how to be an ally in the workplace, now in its 2nd edition.

-In this book, you’ll learn to spot situations where you can create a more inclusive culture, along with straightforward steps to take.
+In this book, you’ll learn to spot situations where you can create a better culture, along with straightforward steps to take.
 Karen Catlin will walk you through how to be a better ally, including:

 • Cultivating an environment where coworkers feel welcome, respected, and supported